Last updated on September 4, 2025

 Where Do You Get Role Tokens?

-Physical role tokens are found in WOE draft and set booster.
+Physical role tokens are found in WOE draft and set boosters.
 Three of the 15 tokens in WOE are role tokens, each with two different roles per token.
 Notably, Collector boosters do not have role tokens.

 The Virtuous token is only present in the Virtue and Valor Commander precon, which includes some but not all other role tokens.